secretstartups/handbook/content/handbook/support/training/index.html.md

 We are continuously working on adding more modules and building out more learning pathways: you can find a list of all our current training modules and Modules in the [Support Training project](https://gitlab.com/gitlab-com/support/support-training/-/tree/master/.gitlab/issue_templates).

-### Creating and viewing GitLab component based training.
+### Creating and viewing GitLab component based training

 Anyone at GitLab can contribute to creating custom Support-specific training on how to use, configure or debug GitLab and its various components.
 Within the existing [Support Training Project](https://about.gitlab.com/handbook/support/training/) there is a directory named [Support Specific Trainings](https://gitlab.com/gitlab-com/support/support-training/-/tree/master/Support%20Specific%20Trainings ) that provides a means for storing shorter non-module-based training documents and videos.
 The directory contains a [ReadMe](https://gitlab.com/gitlab-com/support/support-training/-/blob/master/Support%20Specific%20Trainings/ReadMe.md) which provides specific instructions on how to add training material to the directory and where to upload any associated videos.